m0rin09ma3/python-summer-training-2013/mount/solution.rst

     try block to capture exception when open the file

-  - line 16-17
+  - line 16-18

+    read lines from the file and store them into a list called 'lines'.
-    output file contents to STDOUT and close the file object
+    And close the file object

+  - line 20-24

+    find and remove a line contains 'rootfs' string

+  - line 26-41

+    format each lines to match with 'mount' command output

-* line 23-24
+* line 47-48

   check top-level script environment and return exit status